How to Know Your Margin Before You Close

 With 40 or 50 builders in a system, there are a lot of experienced people to call and valuable data to sift through.
 With those benchmarks, you’ll know if you’re in line or not – and pretty quickly.
 And you’ll have a powerful negotiating tool in your pocket when you go back to your vendors and partners.

 8. Keep a tight schedule

 If you decide to take the advice above and build fewer floor plans with a consistent set of options, you’ll be more likely to keep your vendors on track and keep to a reasonable 100-120-day schedule.
 That, in turn, will allow you to keep turning over your inventory.

 9. Keep learning

 There’s one more way to improve profitability, and it doesn’t take a lot of extra effort – just a few questions.

 The army does what it calls an “after-action” following any engagement.
 Good companies do this, too.
 They get their departments or disciplines together after a project and ask what went well, what didn’t and where they can improve.
 You can, too.

 Every quarter, get your team together and do a key performance indicator (KPI) review on your most recent closings.
 Find out how you did on costs, cycle time and customer satisfaction.
 If you were off somewhere or missed targets, find out why.
 Then, make a plan to improve.
 Learning is the key to continuous improvement, and every little bit helps.

 If you don’t have the resources of a larger builder, you have two choices.
 You can either join one or apply the same fiscal disciplines they used to become one.
 Be prepared, be strategic, be precise, be fast and be smart.
-Because that’s the not-so-secret secret to profitability.
+Because that’s the not-so-secret secret.
 And it’s as true today as it’s ever been.

 Article originally posted on Professional Builder.